 - Command Prompt and

-- Windows Startup Settings – helps you change the startup settings (enable/disable debugging mode, enable/disable boot logging, enable safe mode etc options are present under this group)
+- Windows Startup Settings – helps you change the startup settings (enable/disable debugging mode, enable/disable boot logging, enable safe mode, etc. options are present under this group).

-Show The Boot Menu in Windows 8
+Show Boot Menu in Windows 11/10

-As said earlier, there are three methods to show the boot menu in Windows 8.
-The first method is to get it through the PC Settings dialog box.
-The PC Settings charm is available under Settings.
+In Windows 8, the PC Settings charm is available under Settings.
 Open the PC Settings and in the dialog box, click on General and select Restart Now under Advanced Startup.

 The second method is easier.
 Press SHIFT key when you click on Restart.
-This will shut down the computer and restart it to present you the Boot Menu.
+This will shut down the computer and restart it to present you with the Boot Menu.

 The third method is a bit tough to remember.
 You have to open the command prompt and type the following: